Energy, Mines and Resources

 More detailed information on the Yukon Environmental and Socio-Economic Assessment Board (YESAB) process can be found on their website.

 Guidelines and practices relating to Yukon water use can be obtained from the Resources section of Yukonwater.ca.
-A specific document of interest wil be Best Management Practices for Works Affecting Water in Yukon 4.03 MB.
+A specific document of interest will be Preferred practices for works affecting Yukon waters.

 Proponent's Guide: Assessing and Mitigating the Risk of Human-Bear Encounters 2.41 MB.
 This guide will help you assess the level of risk for human-bear encounters at your proposed camp/work sites and adopt mitigation measures for minimizing potential encounters.

-How to obtain a Land Use Permit 374 KB - For more on Land Use in Yukon, visit the Land Services website.
+How to obtain a Land Use Permit 374 KB - For more on Land Use in Yukon, visit the Land Management website.

 Mining Land Use Officers